-As of 2018 there were 17,174 Learning Disability Nurses registered with the NMC in the UK.
-This article focuses on various aspects of what it means to be a Learning Disability Nurse in the UK in the hope it will help more people choose this career pathway and find their perfect learning disability nursing jobs.
+There are 17,125 Learning Disability Nurses registered with the NMC in the UK.
+It is a growing sector that needs more staff.
+This definitive guide covers every aspect of what it means to be a Learning Disability Nurse, and how you can become one.
+We hope it will help more people choose this career pathway and find their perfect learning disability nursing jobs.

 Learning Disability Nurse and Social Worker